 Recognizing cold stress in the workplace requires regular interactive communication with potentially exposed employees.
 Behaviors that may indicate cold stress exposures include:

-- seeking warm locations
+- Seeking warm locations

-- adding layers of clothing
+- Adding layers of clothing

-- increasing their work rate
+- Increasing their work rate

-If there is a noticeable drop in manual dexterity for workers, local cold stress may be occurring.
+Local cold stress may occur if there is a noticeable drop in manual dexterity for workers.
 Manual dexterity decreases with cold, which could result in safety hazards to the worker and coworkers.